-Ms. Loh Shy Tyug started her career with Republic Polytechnic, Singapore as Project Engineer.
+: Ms. Loh Shy Tyug started her career with Republic Polytechnic, Singapore as Project Engineer.
 She is a certified trainer under Human Resource Development Fund Malaysia.
-She is currently an Education Director of a private higher education institution offering the Company held in the FYE 2020.
+She is currently Chief Executive Education Director of a private higher education institution offering tertiary educational programs.

-: Ms. Loh Shy Tyug attended eight (8) Board of Directors' Meetings of
+: Ms. Loh Shy Tyug attended all the six (6) Board of Directors' Meetings of the Company held in the FYE 2021.